vdwulp/iButtonTag/README.md

 ### iButton probes
 - iButton probes come in many forms, some have 1 or 2 build-in indicator LED's.
+- iButton probes have at least two wires: a data line and a ground.
+Other wires are for indicator LED's.

 ### No probe?
 No problem...